adamhassel/semvergo/README.md

 # semvergo
-Semantic versioning with configurable prefixes/suffixes and branch-name suffixing
+Semantic versioning with configurable prefixes/suffixes (pre-release labels) and branch-name labeling semantics.

+This does not fully implement the build metadata/pre-release semantics of the spec.

 ## Installation